-Monday, Tuesday, Wednesday - 8:30 AM to 4:00 PM Thursday, Friday - 8:00 AM to 12:30 PM
+Monday, Tuesday, Wednesday - 8:30 am to 4:00 pm

+Thursday, Friday - 8:00 am to 12:30 pm

-This program is considered a clock hour program; therefore, attendance is mandatory in order for a student to progress and meet program requirements.
+Makeup Work: This program is considered a clock hour program; therefore, attendance is mandatory in order for a student to progress and meet program requirements.
 If a student should miss class, makeup work is mandatory and is scheduled outside of the regularly scheduled class day, as indicated above.